-33. Q. If an organization chooses not to file on a monthly basis, when is Form 8872 due during an election year?

-A. Pursuant to $\S 527(j)(2)(A)$, in an election year (even-numbered years), an organization that chooses not to file monthly reports must file quarterly reports not later than the 15th day after the last day of the quarter, except that the return for the final quarter shall be due not later than January 31 of the following year.
-The organization must also file a post-general election report not later than 30 days after the general election that contains information through the 20th day after the election.
-In addition, the organization must file a pre-election report for any election for federal office with respect to which the organization makes a contribution or expenditure.
+- uary 31 of the following year.
+If any due date falls on a Saturday, Sunday or legal holiday, the organization may file the report on the next business day. - 25.
+Q. When is Form 8872 due in a nonelection year when organizations elect to file on a quarterly/semi-annual basis? - A. Pursuant to § 527(j)(2)(A), political organizations that choose not to file monthly must file semi-annual reports in non-election years.
+These reports are due not later than July 31 for the first half of the year and, for the second half of the year, not later than January 31 of the following year.
+If any due date falls on a Saturday, Sunday or legal holiday, the organization may file the report on the next business day. - 26.
+Q. When is Form 8872 due during an election year when organizations elect to file on a quarterly/semi-annual basis? - A. Pursuant to $\S 527(j)(2)(A)$ , in an election year, these organizations must file quarterly reports due not later than the 15th day after the last day of the quarter, except that the return for the final quarter shall be due not later than January 31 of the following year.
+In addition, the organization must file pre-election reports for any election for federal office with respect to which the organization makes a contribution or expenditure.
 These reports shall be filed not later than 12 days before the election (15 days before if posted by registered or certified mail) and must contain information through the 20th day before the election.

-34. Q. What is an election for purposes of the reporting deadlines under § 527(j)?

-A. For purposes of determining what is an election year and what elections trigger the pre-election and post-general election reports, § 527(j)(6) provides that an "election" is a general, special, primary, or runoff election for a federal office; a convention or caucus of a political party with authority to nominate a candidate for federal office; a primary election to select delegates to a national nominating convention of a political party; or a primary election to express a preference for the nomination of individuals for election to the office of President.
-Thus, an election for purpose of these reporting deadlines does not include a purely state or local election.
-When an election involves both candidates for federal office and candidates for state or local offices, it is an election for purposes of the reporting deadlines, but only those organizations that make contributions or expenditures with respect to the candidates for federal office are required to file the pre-election reports for those elections under
+The organizations must also file a post-general election report due not later than 30 days after the general election and containing information through the 20th day after the election.
+If any due date falls on a Saturday, Sunday or legal holiday, the organization may file the report on the next business day. - 27.
+Q. What is an election for purposes of the reporting deadlines under § 527(j)? - A. For purposes of determining what is an election year and what elections trigger the pre-election and post-general election reports, § 527(j)(6) provides that an "election" is a general, special, primary, or runoff election for a federal office; a convention or caucus of a political party with authority to nominate a candidate for federal office; a primary election to select delegates to a national nominating convention of a political party; or a primary election to express a preference for the nomination of individuals for election to the office of President.
+Thus, an election for purpose of these reporting deadlines does not include elections that are purely state or local elections.
+When an election involves both candidates for federal office and candidates for state or local offices, it is an election for purposes of the reporting deadlines, but only those organizations that make contributions or expenditures with respect to the candidates for federal office are required to file the pre-election reports for those elections under § 527(j)(2)(A)(i)(II).

-§ 527(j)(2)(A)(i)(II).
 However, all reports filed under § 527(j) must contain information about the contributions and expenditures within the reporting period, regardless of whether they were accepted or made with respect to candidates for federal, state or local office.

-35. Q. What is a general election?
+28. Q. What is a general election?